 This course introduces students to theories, questions, and issues related to anthropology, psychology, and sociology.
 Students learn about approaches and research methods used by social scientists.
 Students will be given opportunities to apply theories from a variety of perspectives, to conduct social science research, and to become familiar with current issues within the three disciplines.
-(Offered through eLearning)
+(May be combined with HSP3U1)